Vision & Culture

 Expanded SCR production facilities to increase annual manufacturing capacity to 100,000 metric tons of oxygen-free copper rods.

-In 1993, Walsin Lihwa established business presence in the stainless steel industry by setting up a stainless steel mill in Yenshui, successfully developed sales channels in Mainland China, and started to establish HannStar Board, HannStar Display, Passive System Alliance, and Winbond Electronics to transform itself into a consortium encompassing electronic component, optoelectronics, printed circuit board, semiconductor operations.
+In the meanwhile, Walsin Lihwa started to develop business presence in the tech industry by establishing Winbond Electronics, HaanStar Board, Passive System Alliance, and HaanStar Display to transform itself into a consortium encompassing electronic component, optoelectronics, printed circuit board, and semiconductor operations.

 Construction of the Yangmei plant completed.

 Entered the semiconductor IC industry by investing in Winbond Electronics Corp. and Sumi-Pac Corp.

 Invested in PT.
 Walsin Lippo Industries in Indonesia to expand aluminum wire business into the Southeast Asian market.

 Electronics division merged with the acquired Wanbang Electronics to form the new Walsin Technology Corp.

 Established plants in Shanghai and Jiangyin to produce power cables and steel cables, thus beginning a new chapter in China investment.